 Five top bank ETFs

-There are plenty of bank and financial sector ETFs in the market.
+There are numerous bank and financial sector ETFs available on the market.
 Here's a list of five ETFs that offer exposure to bank stocks in different ways and for low investment fees.

 1. Financial Select Sector SPDR ETF

-If you're looking for more of a pure-play bank ETF, the SPDR S&P Bank ETF (KBE -1.52%) could be what you're looking for.
-It is a relatively small ETF, with $1.5 billion in assets under management, and is a bit more expensive than the overall financial sector ETF discussed earlier.
-The fund's 0.35% expense ratio is on par with other specialized index funds.
+If you're looking for more of a pure-play bank ETF, the SPDR S&P Bank ETF (KBE +0.69%) could be what you're looking for.
+It is a relatively small ETF, with $1.4 billion in assets under management, and is a bit more expensive than the overall financial sector ETF discussed earlier.
+The fund's 0.35% expense ratio is comparable to that of other specialized index funds.
 (As a general rule, the more specialized an index fund is, the more you can expect to pay in investment fees.)

-The SPDR S&P Bank ETF invests in an index that consists of large money center banks, regional banks, diversified financial services providers, and more.
-It invests in 95 different stocks in all, and while it isn't exactly an equal-weighted fund, it is more diversified than most market-cap-weighted ETFs and is called a "modified equal-weight index."
+The SPDR S&P Bank ETF invests in an index that comprises large money center banks, regional banks, diversified financial services providers, and other relevant entities.
+It invests in 102 different stocks, in total.
+Although it isn't exactly an equal-weighted fund, it is more diversified than most market-cap-weighted ETFs and is classified as a "modified equal-weight index."
 In short, it aims to provide fairly equal exposure to banks of all sizes and types.

 None of the ETF's holdings make up more than 1.2% of its total assets.
-Top holdings include Northern Trust (NTRS -1.06%) and Corebridge Financial (CRBG -3.27%), in addition to major banks such as JPMorgan Chase.
+Top holdings include regional and smaller banks, as well as major banks such as JPMorgan Chase.

 3. SPDR S&P Regional Banking ETF

-The iShares U.S. Financials ETF (IYF -1.08%) tracks a financial sector index that offers a somewhat different makeup than the other financial sector ETFs on the list.
-Specifically, you'll find more banks and banking-adjacent businesses among its top holdings and fewer financial technology companies (no Visa and Mastercard, for example).
+The iShares U.S. Financials ETF (IYF +1.21%) tracks a financial sector index that offers a somewhat different makeup than the other financial sector ETFs on the list.
+Specifically, you'll find more banks and banking-related businesses among its top holdings, and fewer financial technology companies (for example, no Visa and Mastercard).

 5. Invesco KBW Bank ETF

-Finally, for investors who want a pure-play banking ETF with a heavier concentration in the largest U.S. financial institutions, the Invesco KBW Bank ETF (KBWB -1.8%) could be worth a closer look.
+Finally, for investors seeking a pure-play banking ETF with a heavier concentration in the largest U.S. financial institutions, the Invesco KBW Bank ETF (KBWB +1.21%) warrants a closer examination.
 The fund tracks a bank stock index and owns just 26 total positions.
-This is a market-weighted fund, so certain big bank stocks make up larger proportions of the fund's assets.
+This is a market-weighted fund, so certain large bank stocks comprise a larger proportion of the fund's assets.

-For example, the top holding, Goldman Sachs, makes up 8.7% of the ETF's portfolio.
-The next largest, Morgan Stanley, accounts for 8.1%.
+For example, the top holding, Goldman Sachs, makes up 8.8% of the ETF's portfolio.
+The next largest, Morgan Stanley, accounts for just a little less.
 Other top holdings include JPMorgan Chase, Bank of America, and Wells Fargo.

-The Invesco KBW Bank ETF has a 0.35% expense ratio, which is par for the course for a subsector-type ETF like this one.
+The Invesco KBW Bank ETF has a 0.35% expense ratio, which is typical for a subsector-type ETF like this one.
 If your goal is to simply invest in a portfolio representative of the U.S. commercial banking industry, this could be the best ETF choice for you.

 Related investing topics